umasreeakula/Maven-Sales-Challenge/README.md

 - I did a basic merge of the sales pipeline and product tables using the related "product" column to align the data.
 - Furthermore, I merged the sales teams with the sales pipeline table based on the sales agent column to integrate relevant information on managers.

-I used Power BI to build the report.
+I used Power BI to build the dashboard.
 Find it [here](https://github.com/umasreeakula/Maven-Sales-Challenge/blob/main/MavenTech%20-%20Quarterly%20Sales%20Team%20Performance.pbix).

 ### Business Scenario:
 MavenTech is a company based in the United States that sells computer hardware to large businesses.
 Recently, MavenTech implemented a new CRM system to manage its sales opportunities.
 However, the company faces a challenge: limited visibility of the sales data beyond the CRM platform.